Multi-Layer Cycle Benchmarking for high-accuracy error characterization: Scalable Pauli characterization

-where the set $\mathcal{K}$ consists of Pauli strings with a support involving up to $w$ neighbouring qubits (with respect to the QPU's topology).
-To achieve a full characterization of the error model, all the model coefficients $\lambda^C_\alpha$ need to be determined.
-Considering a maximum weight $w=2$ {---} a common assumption in the literature \cite{vandenBerg2022Mar, Kim2023, Filippov2024} and which we adopt throughout this paper {---} the number of model parameters associated with $\Lambda_C$ is given by $|\mathcal{K}| = 3n+9p$.
-Here, $n$ is the number of qubits and $p$ is the number of nearest-neighbour pairs.
+Here the set $\mathcal{K}$ consists of all Pauli strings with a support involving up to $w$ neighbouring qubits (with respect to the QPU's topology).
+This also allows the model to capture crosstalk terms. \rem{To achieve a full characterization of the error model, all the model coefficients $\lambda^C_\alpha$ need to be determined.} Considering a maximum weight $w=2$ {---} a common assumption in the literature \cite{vandenBerg2022Mar, Kim2023, Filippov2024} and which we adopt throughout this paper {---} the number of model parameters associated with $\Lambda_C$ is given by $|\mathcal{K}| = 3n+9p$, regardless of the number of gates in the layer, with $n$ the number of qubits and $p$ the number of nearest-neighbour pairs.
 For a square topology, at scale, we have $p\sim 2n$ which leads to the linear scaling $|\mathcal{K}| \sim 21n$.